new2code/new2code/README.md

 ## Recent posts from [freeCodeCamp](https://www.freecodecamp.org/news/)
 🤖 The [`update_readme.py` script](./update_readme.py) and [`update_readme.yml` GitHub Actions workflow](.github/workflows/update_readme.yml) regularly update this list with posts about Python, JavaScript, HTML, CSS, and learning coding.

-1. <a href='https://www.freecodecamp.org/news/how-to-automate-api-documentation-updates-with-github-actions-and-openapi-specifications/'>How to Automate API Documentation Updates with GitHub Actions and OpenAPI Specifications</a> by EZINNE ANNE EMILIA
+1. <a href='https://www.freecodecamp.org/news/why-every-student-should-join-hackathons/'>Why Every Student Should Join Hackathons</a> by Tech With RJ
-2. <a href='https://www.freecodecamp.org/news/build-production-ready-web-apps-with-hono/'>How to Build Production-Ready Web Apps with the Hono Framework: A Deep Dive</a> by Mayur Vekariya
+2. <a href='https://www.freecodecamp.org/news/how-to-automate-api-documentation-updates-with-github-actions-and-openapi-specifications/'>How to Automate API Documentation Updates with GitHub Actions and OpenAPI Specifications</a> by EZINNE ANNE EMILIA

 > [!NOTE]
 > This account is maintained by the GitHub Docs team for demonstration purposes.